Life at the Bottom: Style

 Meic Pearse of Third Way magazine described the style of the collection as "funny yet depressing, easy to read yet extremely profound."
 Publishers Weekly considered the writing to be "graceful and often witty," although the "main points get hammered home too quickly and too often."
 Doctor D. of the National Review considered the style to be "extraordinary," with "clear and penetrating prose" that was "always fearless for the truth."
-James R. Otteson, in his novel Actual Ethics, spoke of how Dalrymple "does not employ the facts and figures," but "relies instead on his anecdotal experience."
+James R. Otteson, in his book Actual Ethics, spoke of how Dalrymple "does not employ the facts and figures," but "relies instead on his anecdotal experience."
 This, however, allows the "patterns [to] crystallize with pellucid clarity [very clear, transparently clear]."

 Critical reception

 Life at the Bottom has received mostly positive reviews.
 Gregory Schneider of the Topeka Capital-Journal called the collection "the best exploration of the problems of poverty ever written."
 America magazine writer, Peter Heinegg, considered the essays to be a "barrage of breathtakingly horrible true-life...stories," but he said that Dalrymple puts too much of his personal "snorting indignation" into the text without letting the reader draw their own conclusions.
 He ended by saying, "Dalrymple's case sounds like a paranoid tirade or perverse tribute, but it is at least partially redeemed by the barrage of breathtakingly horrible true-life (one assumes) stories that this very angry doctor tells...to bolster it."
 John Clark of Liberty magazine called it "so compelling...that I read it cover to cover in a day's time—and later reread it twice."

 Conservative economist and author Thomas Sowell, a Senior Fellow at the Hoover Institute at Stanford University, described the book as "brilliant and insightful" in Capitalism magazine, and as "an insightful and devastating eyewitness account of the white underclass in Britain" in Jewish World Review.
 Overall, Sowell said that the collection was able to explain that "One of the most telling examples of the social destructiveness of the left's welfare state vision can be found among the white slum dwellers in Britain."

 Atlanta Journal-Constitution writer, Theresa K. Weaver, called the collection "saddening, infuriating and ultimately not terribly empowering," stating that she wishes Dalrymple "might at least offer a few ideas on turning everything around."
 Arthur Foulkes of the Carolina Journal described it as a "fine book" that "offers much to friends of liberty everywhere."
 Roger Donway of The Atlas Society considered it to be "one of the most instructive books that I have read in many years."
 Stephen Goode, writing for Insight on the News, said that the collection argued its "position brilliantly and with impressive passion."
 The National Observer wrote that it "has much value," if it is taken as an "antidote to fashionable loose thinking."